Cameron Young (basketball): Cantù (2019–2020)

-After going undrafted in the 2019 NBA draft, Young signed his first professional contract with Italian club Pallacanestro Cantù of the Lega Basket Serie A.
+After going undrafted in the 2019 NBA draft, Young signed his first professional contract with Italian club Pallacanestro Cantù of the Lega Basket Serie A. He averaged 9.4 points per game.

 Cherkaski Mavpy (2021)

 On February 25, 2021, Young signed with Cherkaski Mavpy in the Ukrainian Basketball SuperLeague.
-He scored a season-high 23 points in a 79-88 loss to BC Ternopil.
+He scored a season-high 23 points in a 79–88 loss to BC Ternopil.
+He averaged 13.3 points per game.

 South Bay Lakers (2021)

 On October 23, 2021, Young signed with the South Bay Lakers of the NBA G League after a successful tryout.
 However, he was waived at the end of training camp.

 Memphis Hustle (2021–2022)

 On December 5, 2021, Young was signed by the Memphis Hustle.
 He averaged 17.3 points, 4.2 rebounds and 1.7 assists per game.

 Cleveland Charge (2022)

 On February 24, 2022, Young was traded from the Memphis Hustle to the Cleveland Charge in exchange for Dwayne Sutton and the rights to Levi Randolph.
+He averaged 25.5 points, 4.1 rebounds, and 0.9 steals per game, shooting 50.4% from the field and 88.1% from the free throw line.